A quick glimpse of Agbogbloshie, Ghana's notorious e-waste graveyard and one of the most polluted environments in the world

 Pure Earth and Green Cross Switzerland (2013) (4) rated Agbogbloshie among the world’s top ten most toxic environments, along with places such as Chernobyl, the 1986 nuclear accident site in Ukraine, and Dzerzhinsk, Russia’s cold war-era chemical weapons manufacturing city, often described as the most chemically polluted city in the world.

-A young man breaking apart old television sets with a stone to recover aluminium at Agbogbloshie, Accra, Ghana/ August 2019 Photo Credit: Muntaka Chasant/atcmask.com
+A young man breaking apart old television sets with a stone to recover iron at Agbogbloshie, Accra, Ghana/ August 2019 Photo Credit: Muntaka Chasant/atcmask.com

 Scavengers roam through the streets of Accra by foot every day with handcarts, picking electrical wires and e-waste, sometimes from households, where they pay a small fee in exchange for old and unused electronics and wires.

-The collectors resell these wires to intermediaries (not always), who also resell them to scrap dealers inside the Agbogbloshie scrapyard, and elsewhere.
+The collectors resell these wires to intermediaries (sometimes), who also resell them to scrap dealers inside the Agbogbloshie scrapyard and elsewhere.

 The wires and e-waste are then turned over to the burners (as pictured below) to use crude methods to recover the copper inside.

 You can see in the photo (immediate photo below) and the videos further below that they also increasingly attempt to recover copper from refrigerator coils, alternators, armature and certain auto parts.